Hey Mama (David Guetta song)

-"Hey Mama" is a song recorded by French record producer David Guetta featuring Trinidadian rapper Nicki Minaj, American singer Bebe Rexha and co-production by Dutch record producer Afrojack.
+"Hey Mama" is a song recorded by the French DJ and record producer David Guetta featuring singers Nicki Minaj and Bebe Rexha, and co-production by the Dutch record producer Afrojack.
 The song was released on 16 March 2015, as the fourth single from Guetta's sixth studio album, Listen (2014).
 It was produced by David Guetta, Afrojack, and Giorgio Tuinfort, who also wrote the song with Rexha, Minaj, Ester Dean, and Sean Douglas.
-American ethnomusicologist Alan Lomax is also credited as a writer, as the track samples his recording of "Rosie", a field holler sung by an Afro-American chain gang at the Mississippi State Penitentiary.
+The track samples American ethnomusicologist Alan Lomax's 1948 recording of "Rosie", a work song sung by an Afro-American chain gang at the Mississippi State Penitentiary.

-The song peaked at number eight on the Billboard Hot 100 in the United States, and peaked within the top 10 in numerous countries including Australia, Austria, Belgium, Canada, Finland, France, Germany, Hungary, Ireland, Israel, Lebanon, the Netherlands, New Zealand, Scotland, Spain, Sweden, Switzerland, and the United Kingdom.
+The song met a commercial success, reaching number one in Poland and Greece, becoming Guetta's fourth number one in these countries, Minaj's second and Rexha's first, while peaking at number eight on the Billboard Hot 100 in the United States, and peaking within the top 10 in numerous countries including Australia, Austria, Belgium, Canada, Finland, France, Germany, Hungary, Ireland, Israel, Lebanon, the Netherlands, New Zealand, Scotland, Spain, Sweden, Switzerland, and the United Kingdom.

 Background and composition

 The artists co-wrote the song with Ester Dean, Sean Douglas, and Giorgio Tuinfort; the latter co-produced it with Guetta and Afrojack.
 The intro and post-chorus features a prominent sample from "Rosie", an Alan Lomax recording from the 1940s.

 Rexha explained to Billboard why she wasn't initially credited as a featured artist on the track: "We talked about it - I actually emailed Guetta about it.
 I really wanted to be featured on it, because, you know, I've been signed and dropped, and now signed a second time, so it's been hard.
 What ended up happening was that it looked like a lot of names on the title, so they wanted to keep as many low features as possible.
 That's what I was told, and it makes sense to me.
 I guess more than two [featured] names doesn't look good on the radio.
 It's tough hearing your voice on the radio, on a chorus, and knowing that people think it's another artist."
 As of June 2015, Rexha is officially credited in all instances of the song's mention.

-"Hey Mama" is the third collaboration between Guetta and Minaj, following Nothing but the Beat singles "Where Them Girls At" (which features Minaj and Flo Rida) (2011) and the double-platinum "Turn Me On" (2011).
+"Hey Mama" is the third collaboration between Guetta and Minaj, following Nothing but the Beat singles "Where Them Girls At" (also featuring Flo Rida) and the double-platinum "Turn Me On" (both 2011).

 According to the sheet music published at Musicnotes.com, "Hey Mama" is written in the key of E minor with a tempo of 86 beats per minute.
 The vocals in the song span from A3 to E5.